top of page

 John comes across as being highly motivated.

-It is common for native speakers to use 'come across' when expressing their first impressions of another person, especially if the first impression is a little controversial.
+It is common for native speakers to use 'come across' when expressing their first impressions of another person, especially if the first impression is a little controversial or negative.

 Alternatively, it is also used to talk about how someone was perceived in a particular situation, such as giving a presentation.